ananth004/mindmash/README.md

 -----

-# 🧠 C Programming Series Quiz, Feedback, & Leaderboard Application
+# 🧠 MINDMASH Application: C Programming Series, Quizzes, Feedback, & Leaderboard

-This repository houses the **C Programming Series** web application, an interactive platform developed by The Coders Club.
+This repository houses the **MINDMASH** web application, an interactive platform developed by The Coders Club.
 As the Secretary of The Coders Club, Mangayarkarasi College of Engineering, I embarked on this project to explore **VibeCoding** – a new approach to development.
 This entire application was built collaboratively using **Microsoft Copilot** and **Google Gemini**.
 You can view a live demo of the original website, though please note it might not always reflect the absolute latest updates as we may have updated our live projects.

 -----

 ## ✨ Features

+  * **C Programming Series Content (Homepage)**:

+      * **Structured Weekly Content**: Navigate through C programming content organized by weeks.
+      * **Daily Learning Modules**: Each week breaks down into daily sections (Monday, Tuesday, etc.), offering focused learning.
+      * **Dynamic Content Access**: Weeks and individual days can be configured to display content as **blurred and jumbled text** if they are disabled (e.g., "Coming Soon" or "Access Closed").
+This provides a clear visual cue while allowing users to still click the navigation buttons.
+      * **Responsive Tab Navigation**: Week and day selection buttons are fully responsive, gracefully adapting to different screen sizes and maintaining a consistent, sleek appearance on both desktop and mobile devices.
+      * **Code Snippets & Examples**: Content includes clearly formatted code blocks for hands-on learning.

+  * **Interactive Quiz Form (Integrated into Homepage)**:

-  * **Interactive Quiz Form**: Allows users to answer multiple-choice, multi-select, and open-ended questions.
+      * Allows users to answer multiple-choice, multi-select, and open-ended questions.
-  * **Feedback Form**: Gathers valuable insights from users with various input types.
-  * **Dynamic Form Control**: Both quiz and feedback forms can be set to `enable` or `disable` using a simple JavaScript variable for active control.
+      * Can be **enabled or disabled** via a simple JavaScript variable for active control.
       * **"Quiz Closed" Experience**: When disabled, the quiz section's questions are **jumbled and blurred**, and input fields are inaccessible, providing clear visual feedback that it's currently unavailable.
+      * **Anti-Copying Measures**: Basic CSS to prevent text selection in certain quiz elements when disabled.

+  * **Feedback Form (`feedback.html`)**:

+      * Gathers valuable insights from users with various input types.
+      * Can also be **enabled or disabled** for active control.

-  * **Submission Success Animation**: A pleasant tick mark animation appears upon successful form submission.
+  * **Submission Success Animation**: A pleasant tick mark animation appears upon successful form submission for both quiz and feedback.

   * **Google Sheets Integration**: Submits quiz and feedback form data directly to Google Sheets using a Google Apps Script web app (requires user setup).

-  * **Dynamic Leaderboard Display**:
+  * **Dynamic Leaderboard Display (`leaderboard.html`)**:

       * **Weekly Tabs**: View quiz results categorized by different weeks.
       * **Department-wise Filtering**: Within each week, results can be filtered by specific departments (e.g., CSE 2nd Year, CSE (AI/ML) 2nd Year, CSE 3rd Year).
       * Clearly shows S.No., Name, and Score.
+      * Highlights **disqualified rows** for easy identification.

-  * **Responsive Design**: Adapts to different screen sizes for optimal viewing on desktop and mobile devices.
+  * **Responsive Design**: Adapts to different screen sizes for optimal viewing on desktop and mobile devices across all pages.
-  * **Anti-Copying Measures**: Basic CSS to prevent text selection in certain quiz elements when disabled.

 -----